-An introduction to sociology with the focus of study on how humans interact within a society, both as individuals and in groups.
-Stress is placed on sociological methods and on the terminology used in sociology.
+This course provides an introduction to sociology with the focus of study on how humans interact within a society, both as individuals and in groups.
+Stress is placed on sociological methods and paradigms.
+Ouarter Credit Hours 4.5

 S02002 SOCIOLOGY II